 - It is used to aid diet needs.

-- If your child has an allergy to corn, corn products, eggs, peanuts, or soybeans, talk with the doctor.
+- If you have an allergy to corn, corn products, eggs, peanuts, or soybeans, talk with your doctor.

-- If your child has any of these health problems: High cholesterol, certain amino acid metabolism problems, heart or lung problems, or a certain health problem called hemophagocytic syndrome.
+- If you have any of these health problems: High cholesterol or triglycerides, certain amino acid metabolism problems, heart or lung problems, or a certain health problem called hemophagocytic syndrome.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.